 Intangible assets with finite lives are tested for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable.
 Accordingly, we record impairment losses on long-lived assets used in operations or expected to be disposed of when indicators of impairment exist and the undiscounted cash flows expected to be derived from those assets are less than carrying amounts of these assets.
-At March 31, 2016 and December 31, 2015, there was no impairment to the Company's patents.
+At June 30, 2016 and December 31, 2015, there was no impairment to our patents.